-- Run the update installation on the first VDI Secondary host.
+3. Run the update installation on the first VDI Secondary host.

 In order to safely update your two Secondary hosts, install the VDI Core on the first Secondary completely, and then install the VDI Core on your second Secondary completely.
-Installing the VDI Core on both Secondary hosts at the same time is not supported. - a.
-As root user, unzip the VDI archive, and change to the corresponding directory.
+Installing the VDI Core on both Secondary hosts at the same time is not supported.

+a.
+Go to the image directory.

-The vda-install script will recognize if VDI 3 is installed and will ask you whether you want to update or not.
-By answering 'y' phase 1 of the update process will be started.
-The installation part of the update process will back up several settings on your Secondary and prepare the VDI database to support new VDI 3.1 features.
-The first update phase will also turn down all VDI-related services on the host.
-Next, the old VDI 3 packages will be un-installed and replaced by the new VDI 3.1 packages.
+The vda-install script will recognize if VDI 3 or 3.1 is installed and will ask you whether you want to update or not.
+Answer 'y' to start the installation of the VDI 3.1.1 Core. will back up several settings on your Secondary.
+In addition to backing up several settings on your Secondary, the installation script will also shut down the MySQL Cluster data node and will turn down all VDI-related services on the host.
+Next, the old VDI 3 or 3.1 packages will be un-installed and replaced by the new VDI 3.1.1 packages.

-$c. \ \, \text{Once the vda-install script has finished, reboot your first Secondary and wait until the host is up again.} \\$ reboot d.
+c.
+Once the vda-install script has finished, reboot your first Secondary and wait until the host is up again.

+d.
 Check that the MySQL database has been fully started again by running the following command.